-The de l’Aqueduc station is a Hydro-Québec electrical sub-station in Lasalle and part of the electrical network of the greater Montreal region.
-The building evaluated by Sensequake contained a large amount of mechanical and electrical equipment which control the circulation of current to the local transformers.
+The de l’Aqueduc station is a Hydro-Québec electrical sub-station in Lasalle, part of the electrical network of the greater Montreal region.
+The building evaluated by Sensequake contained a large amount of mechanical and electrical equipment, which control the circulation of current to the local transformers.

 Our testing campaign featured:

-The flexibility test of the structure also allowed us to examine the effect of the presence of a shear wall in the centre of the building on its movement.
+The flexibility test of the structure also allowed us to examine the effect of a shear wall present in the centre of the building upon its movement.

 ALL RIGHTS RESERVED